AhmedFahmySoliman/RobustExoControl/README.md

 ### Post-Hoc Tables
 * __Post-Hoc Table1__ used for pairwise comparison  between the three controllers for perturbation free dynamic walking based on (_x<sub>zmp</sub><sup>pp</sup>_ , _y<sub>zmp</sub><sup>pp</sup>_ , _ω<sub>pitch</sub><sup>pp</sup>_) for each subject.
 Bonferroni method is used with adjusted significant level of 0.0167 per test (0.05/3).
 * __Post-Hoc Table2__   used for pairwise comparison  between the three controllers for perturbed dynamic walking based on (_x<sub>zmp</sub><sup>pp</sup>_ , _y<sub>zmp</sub><sup>pp</sup>_ , _ω<sub>pitch</sub><sup>pp</sup>_) for each subject.
 Bonferroni method is used with adjusted significant level of 0.0167 per test (0.05/3).

+## Recursive Algorithms
+The recursive algorithms section used to generate the Jacobian, Inertia, Coriolis centrifugal, and Gravitational matrices for Lower body exoskeleton Co-Ex with joint configuration shown in Fig. 2.

 ### Authors
 Contact us in case of any queries